Codes & Standards - Subscribe

 Clauses 1 to 4 apply to all mines.
 The remaining clauses apply as follows:

-a) Clause 5 applies to surface mines and quarries;
+a) Clause 5 applies to surface mines and quarries and to the surface portion of underground mines;

 b) Clause 6 applies to underground mines; and